ronnyml/snowplow-wiki/technical-documentation/1-trackers/python-tracker/Python-Tracker.md

 <a name="screen-view" />
 ### 4.2 Track screen views with `track_screen_view()`

-**Warning:** this feature is implemented in the Python tracker, but it is **not** currently supported in the Enrichment, Storage or Analytics stages in the Snowplow data pipeline.
-As a result, if you use this feature, you will log screen views to your collector logs, but these will not be parsed and loaded into e.g. Redshift to analyse.
-(Adding this capability is on the roadmap.)

 Use `track_screen_view()` to track a user viewing a screen (or equivalent) within your app.
 Arguments are:

 | **Argument** | **Description**                     | **Required?** | **Validation**          |